menu

 Harleigh is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Harleigh citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.23% of adults 25 and older in Harleigh have a college degree.
+In terms of college education, Harleigh is nearly on par with the US average for all cities of 21.84%: 17.23% of adults 25 and older in Harleigh have a bachelor's degree or advanced degree.

 The per capita income in Harleigh in 2022 was $43,848, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $175,392 for a family of four.